 ee.
 To change the time, press or then PARAM.
 PROGRAMMING HEATED PROBE CYCLE HEATING TIME 05 SEC 05 Blinks The display will show: PARAM.
-PROGRAMMING HEATED PROBE CYCLE PROGRAMMING COMPLETE change to: PARAM.
-PROGRAMMING The LED for "A" will be "ON".
-CHOOSE The LED'S for cycles will be blinking.
-PROGRAMMING CYCLE ff.
+PROGRAMMING HEATED PROBE CYCLE PROGRAMMING COMPLETE fter about 2 seconds the display will automatically change to: The LED for "A" will be "ON" .
+The LED'S for cycles will be blinking.
+PARAM.
+PROGRAMMING AUTOMATIC MODE CHOOSE PROGRAMMING CYCLE ff.
 Press to program the manual mode.
-The
+The "M" LED will be steady "ON" and the 6 "CYCLE LED's" will all blink.